Degree Options:

 Dental hygienists in a clinical role assess, diagnose, plan, implement, evaluate and document treatment for prevention, intervention and control of oral diseases, while practicing in collaboration with other health professionals.
 Employment of dental hygienists is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.

-The Dental Hygiene curriculum teaches the cognitive, psychomotor, and affective skills that will enable prospective dental hygienist to provide the highest quality of care to patients.
+The Dental Hygiene curriculum teaches the cognitive, psychomotor, and affective skills that will enable prospective dental hygienists to provide the highest quality of care to patients.
 It also integrates of and promotes the interrelationship between general education, biomedical science, dental science, dental hygiene science, and clinical practice components of preventative dental hygiene services.
 Upon completing degree requirements, graduates of accredited dental hygiene programs are eligible to take the written National Board Examination for Dental Hygiene, the Central Regional Dental Testing Service clinical exam, and /or the clinical board given in the state chosen for practice.
 After graduation, dental hygienists can find jobs in private dental practices, community clinics, hospitals, university clinics, prison facilities, nursing homes, or schools.
 According to the Bureau of Labor Statistics, the median annual pay for dental hygienists is $77,810.
 There are many opportunities to pursue further education after our program including; sales representative, corporate administrator, researcher, educator, or administrator.

 Specific Facility, Tools Or Educational Tools Available